grahamzemel/SitRep/README.md

 # Situation Report (Sit Rep) Bot by Graham Zemel
 Written by Graham Zemel, using Selenium, Python, and Heroku
 # NOTE:
-## UPDATE LINES 122-125 IN 'bot.py' IF RUNNING LOCALLY
+## UPDATE LINES 122-125 IN 'bot.py' IF RUNNING LOCALLY - REQUIRED ONCE TO CREATE SPOTIPY TOKEN CACHE (for some reason)
-### Otherwise, if you're using Heroku, set these config vars:
+### Required config vars:
 ```
 FIREFOX_BIN:
 /app/vendor/firefox/firefox